-Hobby Bitcoin mining can still be fun and even profitable if you have cheap electricity and get the best and most efficient Bitcoin mining hardware.
+Bitcoin mining as a hobby can be fun and even profitable if you have cheap electricity and get the best and most efficient Bitcoin mining hardware.

-Since it’s now impossible to profitably mine Bitcoin with your computer, you’ll need specialized hardware called ASICs.
+Since it’s now impossible to profitably mine Bitcoin with a standard computer or laptop, you’ll need specialized hardware called ASICs.

 Here’s what an ASIC miner looks like up close:

-Originally, Bitcoin’s creator intended for Bitcoin to be mined on CPUs (your laptop or desktop computer).
+Originally, Bitcoin’s creator intended for Bitcoin to be mined on CPUs (like your laptop or desktop computer).
 However, Bitcoin miners discovered they could get more hashing power from graphic cards.
 Graphic cards were then surpassed by ASICs (Application Specific Integrated Circuits).

 You can use our calculator below to check the mining hardware above.
 Input your expected electricity price and the hash rate of the miner for an estimate.

 Be sure to take electricity costs into account.
 Most mining hardware appears profitable until electricity costs are accounted for.